-North Dakota: Bismarck, Community Action Region VII: During this operating year, CAP Bismarck served 8 households with TBRA (goal of 8) and 2 households with STRMU (goal of 5).
-4 of these were new to the TBRA program and 1 to the STRMU program this year.
-All 10 households received supportive services.
-The STRMU goal was not reached because the two assisted had a large need including one household that needed mortgage assistance.
-This allowed the homeowner to get caught up and therefore, had the ability to refinance for a lower mortgage payment.
-CAP Housing continues to work with partner agencies for outreach and reducing barriers to assistance.
+North Dakota: Bismarck, Community Action Region VII: During this operating year, CAP Bismarck served 5 households with TBRA (goal of 5) and all 5 households with Supportive Services.
+1 of these were new to the TBRA program.
 They work closely with many Housing Authorities and case managers to ensure that everyone who goes on HOPWA and is eligible for Section 8, does apply and get on the waitlist.
 They also work closely with Ryan White agencies to promote HOPWA in the RW annual newsletter to try and reach more people.

 Due to COVID related funding, a lot of Counties are utilizing more local funding to meet the immediate need for rental assistance, and it has been a struggle for the agency to add households to the program.
 At this time, a wait list is not needed.
 One will be maintained in the future if there is need.